 - A. How can you tell if the recipient is perceiving and interacting with the genuine presence of Jesus, or whether she is just making things up with her own mind?
 And how do you discern when the recipient is perceiving and engaging with some other presence that is not actually Jesus?
-(Basic-level comments) - B. What do you do when the recipient is so mad at Jesus that they don't want to work with Him, and so are not allowing the healing process to move forward? - C. Is it ever okay to just go straight to working with a trigger and/or traumatic memory, as opposed to always needing to start with an initial positive memory and connection with Jesus? - D. Self-pity: It seems like some recipients get stuck in self-pity, and that this gets in the way
+(Basic-level comments) - B. What about People Who Have not yet Had an Experience with Jesus' Tangible Presence, so that They Don't Have an Initial Positive Jesus-Memory to Start with?

-- of moving forward with the Immanuel Approach.
-How do I help with this? - E. Sometimes facilitators seem very directive, rather than letting Jesus lead the session.
+- C. Is it important to choose an actual memory to focus on for the initial appreciation and connection with Jesus, or can you go to an imaginary place? - D. What do you do when the recipient is so mad at Jesus that they don't want to work with Him, and so are not allowing the healing process to move forward? - E. Is it ever okay to just go straight to working with a trigger and/or traumatic memory, as opposed to always needing to start with an initial positive memory and connection with Jesus? - F. What about physical touch in Immanuel Approach sessions? - G. Self-pity: It seems like some recipients get stuck in self-pity, and that this gets in the way of moving forward with the Immanuel Approach.
+How do I help with this? - H. Sometimes facilitators seem very directive, rather than letting Jesus lead the session.
 They take the place of Jesus and speak for Him.
-Are there precautions to make sure one doesn't move into control and manipulation? - F. How do you recover when you are failing as a facilitator and the session has already turned into a big mess?
-I'm afraid to start in case this happens and I won't know what to do. - G. Can a person facilitate a session for themselves/do the Immanuel Approach on their own?
+Are there precautions to make sure one doesn't move into control and manipulation? - I. How do you recover when you are failing as a facilitator and the session has already turned into a big mess?
+I'm afraid to start in case this happens and I won't know what to do.